dogestry/dogestry/Readme.md

 ### remotes

 "Remotes" are the external storage locations for the docker images.
+Dogestry implements transports for each kind of remote, much like git.

 #### local remote